KnightV19/Active-Directory/README.md

 This project demonstrates how to set up and manage an Active Directory environment for a small organization.
 The project includes users, groups, organizational units, shared folders, permissions, and Group Policy settings.

 ## Skills Used
-- Active Directory Domain Services
+- Active Directory
 - DNS and DHCP
-- Organizational Units
-- Security Groups
+- Least Privilege
-- File Sharing and NTFS Permissions
-- Group Policy Objects
+- Group Policy
-- Windows Server Administration
+- Windows Server 2022

 ## Project Goals
 - Create user accounts and security groups
 - Organize users into departments
 - Configure shared folders with proper permissions
 - Apply Group Policy settings
-- Demonstrate basic Windows Server administration skills

 ## Screenshots
 Screenshots are included in the screenshots folder.